johnspray74/ReactiveCalculator/README.md

 # Reactive Calculator

 This project was originally a workshop for ALA (Abstraction Layered Architecture) reference here: (https://abstractionlayeredarchitecture.com)
+Section 2.15 in the website tells the story of the development of this calculator.

-The exercise was to write a calculator using ALA (in C# for Visual Studio on Windows).
+The workshop was to write a calculator using ALA (in C# for Visual Studio on Windows).

 # The calculator